juliakln/gaussianprocess-modelling-collectives/README.md

-# MasterThesis: Applications of Gaussian Processes in Modelling Biological Collectives
+# Applications of Gaussian Processes in Modelling Biological Collectives

 Combine formal verification with Gaussian Processes, a powerful Machine Learning approach, to develop a scalable, flexible, and data-efficient method in the analysis of biological collectives.
 We address the following research questions: